 by: GINA HAMILTON

-Stephen Barnett, a contractor for Barrett Energy Resources Group doing work for Cenergy Power, came to Wiscasset Nov.
+Stephen Barrett, a contractor for Barrett Energy Resources Group doing work for Cenergy Power, came to Wiscasset on Nov.
 25 to answer questions about Cenergy’s proposed solar project at Wiscasset Municipal Airport.

-Barnett said the economics of solar projects depend in large part on incentives and public policy decisions that favor carbon-free energy sources.
-“Gov. Janet Mills signed legislation to develop a solar economy in Maine,” Barnett said.
+Barrett said the economics of solar projects depends in large part on incentives and public policy decisions that favor carbon-free energy sources.
+“Gov. Janet Mills signed legislation to develop a solar economy in Maine,” Barrett said.

 The solar bill was signed at the end of June, requiring utilities to buy solar power from providers at a set price, reflecting the value of the solar farm over the lifetime of a project, and allowing for the initial high cost of materials and equipment – a cost which drops to almost nothing after the first year.

-Barnett said the two years of the lease-option will be enough time for all the permitting and building of the infrastructure, if the terrain is workable.
+Barrett said the two years of the lease option would be enough time for all the permitting and building of the infrastructure if the terrain is workable.
 He said FAA approval typically takes about one year after the application is submitted.
-An application for the Wiscasset project has not yet been submitted as town and state permits are being pursued first.
+An application for the Wiscasset project has not yet been submitted as town, and state permits are being pursued first.

-Wiscasset has signed a lease-option with Cenergy, but still needs planning board approval, a building permit, and various state approvals, such as Department of Environmental Protection.
+Wiscasset has signed a lease-option with Cenergy but still needs planning board approval, a building permit, and various state approvals, such as the Department of Environmental Protection.
 The terrain must work for a solar farm.
 Central Maine Power must approve the power line the energy will travel through.
-And then the FAA must make certain the solar farm does not interfere with aviation.
+And then, the FAA must make certain the solar farm does not interfere with aviation.

-The line would run along Old Ferry Road, along wires that can carry 12 kilowatts, which should be adequate, Barnett said.
-The solar farm will sport a single axle solar tracking system that will track the sun from east to west daily.
+The line would run along Old Ferry Road, along wires that can carry 12 kilowatts, which should be adequate, Barrett said.
+The solar farm will sport a single axle solar tracking system that will daily track the sun from east to west.